Two suspects could be charged over Nama deal

 'Complex investigation'

-It is understood the files were sent to the prosecution service last month and are under "active consideration."
+It is understood the files were sent to the prosecution service last month and are under "active consideration".

 Prosecutors will decide whether there is sufficient evidence to put the suspects on trial.